pololu/pololu-buzzer-arduino/README.md

 ## Version history

-* 1.0.1 (2016-10-12): Fixed a bug that caused the `isPlaying` method to malfunction sometimes when link-time optimization is enabled.
+* 1.0.1 (2016-10-12): Fixed a bug that caused the `isPlaying` method to malfunction sometimes when link time optimization is enabled.
 * 1.0.0 (2014-12-11): Original release.